Theunique-1/Alx_DjangoLearnLab/social_media_api/README.md

-Social Media API - Accounts Service

-This document provides details on setting up and using the accounts service of the Social Media API.
+Details on setting up and using the accounts service of the Social Media API.

 ## Setup Process